 Find the tip from given bills.
 PART IV: EVIDENCE OF LEARNING IDENTIFY THE METHODS BY WHICH STUDENTS WILL DEMONSTRATE THEIR UNDERSTANDING OF CONTENT AND THEIR ABILITY TO APPLY SKILLS.
 IDENTIFY BLOOM'S LEVELS.

-A baseline of student knowledge will be established with a cumulative pretest.
-The effectiveness of the instructional program will be based on teacher observations, students doing quality of work together, questioning strategies, self and peer assessment, student record-keeping, quizzes, essays, journal writing, performance tasks, diagnostic tests, homework, and projects.
+The effectiveness of the instructional program will be based on numerous activities and strategies including the following: teacher observations, students collaborating with peers, questioning strategies, student record-keeping, quizzes, exit/admit assignments, peer/self assessments, learning/response logs, discussions and practice presentations.